 A long way from the party, bemoaning the loss, trailing the monkey, searching for reason in leafy suburbs, a blur of easy joggers, washing lines, sparkling homes and crewcut lawns… up one way down the next… he made it through to the outskirts, only to see his primate friend, on the other side of the road, disappear down a narrow path through some thicket into the jungle.
 Taking breath, he blundered on, fighting and kicking at the undergrowth, keeping apace until he stumbled, sweat drenched and browbeaten, upon a small clearing amid the dense and shaded forest floor.
 With no sign of the monkey, unstuck, alone, in need of rest and a safer distance from any predators that might be lurking, he managed to scramble up toward the canopy.
 Halfway to the top, tired to the bone, he settled on a grand old bed… two massive branches, nestled and entwined together over centuries of weather… reaching out from the gigantic girth of a trunk, the strong arm of a magnificent kapok tree.

 Laying still, in another’s place… the sun, piercing the vegetation above, sparkles and dances across the underbelly of green, throws of light, weaving atomic patterns with the air… a subtle kindness, gently sweeping the contours of his face… his eyes closed, turning a cacophony of noise to an incantation… calming an anxious soul, now heartfelt, in paradise… caressed by a soft warm breeze, swaying to rhythms of the interior… within seconds… he was drifting in a sea of dreams.

 Past, present and future, no matter who or what he conquered, whatever the distance, by foul means or fair, however high he climbed, unless he crossed the track to embrace the all-

-Like the firecracker shock of a hard slap, a Jack suddenly leaped out of nowhere, screeching and shouting… you’re an imbecile, a buffoon, good for nothing, lazy and in the wrong place… so unexpected he stood to attention, smacked the mosquito and fell out of his tree!
+Like the firecracker shock of a hard slap, a Jack suddenly leaped out of nowhere, screeching and shouting… you’re an imbecile, a buffoon, good for nothing, lazy and in the wrong place… so unexpected he, the sleeper, stood straight to attention, smacked the mosquito and fell out of his tree!